Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Detectability of the 21cm-galaxy cross-bispectrum

-Before we discuss the SNR estimates, we present the impact of the SKA-Mid telescopic beam on the 21cm auto-bispectrum and 21cm-galaxy cross-bispectrum, which is presented in the upper left panel of Figure~\ref{fig:SKA_mid_single_dish}.
+Before we discuss the SNR estimates, we present the impact of the SKA-Mid telescopic beam and foreground removal on the 21cm auto-bispectrum and 21cm-galaxy cross-bispectrum, which is shown in the upper left panel of Figure~\ref{fig:SKA_mid_single_dish}.
 Here, we only show the estimates for the squeezed-limit $k-\text{triangles}$, which have the highest SNR.
-Additionally, the choice of $k-\text{triangles}$ is constrained by the limitation of our bispectrum estimator in sampling other unique $k-\text{triangles}$ for low $k_1$ bin.
-The solid lines represent the bispectrum estimates without any telescopic beam, and dashed lines correspond to bispectrum estimates from maps where the impact of a Gaussian beam is included.
-Different colors distinguish between estimates for the 21cm auto-bispectrum and various cross-combinations of the 21cm-galaxy cross-bispectrum.
-We also show the ratio of the bispectrum estimates from the simulation without the inclusion of the telescopic beam ($\Delta^3_{\rm no~beam}$) and with the telescopic beam ($\Delta^3_{\rm Gaussian~beam}$) in the bottem left panel of Figure~\ref{fig:SKA_mid_single_dish}.
-The inclusion of the telescopic beam suppresses the magnitude of both the 21cm auto-bispectrum and the 21cm-galaxy cross-bispectrum.
-The suppression in the magnitude of the bispectrum is severe for $k_1> 0.1~\text{Mpc}^{-1}$, resulting in a reduction of more than 15 times in the magnitude.
-Even for scales $k_1 < 0.1~\text{Mpc}^{-1}$, the inclusion of the beam reduces the magnitude of the bispectrum more than a factor of two.
+Additionally, the choice of $k-\text{triangles}$ is constrained by the limitation of our bispectrum estimator in sampling other unique $k-\text{triangles}$ for the low $k_1$ bin.
+The solid lines represent the bispectrum estimates without any telescopic beam, while the dashed lines correspond to bispectrum estimates from maps that include the effects of a Gaussian beam.
+The dotted and dashed–dotted lines show estimates which include foreground removal effects with $k_{\parallel, \rm FG} = 0.008~\rm Mpc^{-1}$ and $0.016~\text{Mpc}^{-1}$, in addition to the Gaussian beam.
+Different colors distinguish between estimates for the 21cm auto-bispectrum and various combinations of the 21cm-galaxy cross-bispectrum.
+The inclusion of the telescopic beam suppresses the magnitude of both the auto- and cross-bispectrum.
+This suppression is severe for $k_1> 0.1~\text{Mpc}^{-1}$, resulting in a reduction of more than 15 times in the magnitude.
+Even for scales $k_1 < 0.1~\text{Mpc}^{-1}$, the inclusion of the beam reduces the bispectrum magnitude by more than a factor of two.
+Including the foreground removal effects further suppresses the magnitudes of the auto- and cross-bispectrum.
+We observe a reduction in the magnitude of $\Delta^3_{\rm HI,HI,HI}$ by a factor of two and five for $k_{\parallel, \rm FG}=0.008~\rm Mpc^{-1}$ and $0.016~\text{Mpc}^{-1}$, respectively.
+However, the effect is minimal for $\Delta^3_{\rm HI, HI, Gal}$.
+This is because a galaxy field is placed at $k_3$, which probes the largest scales where the foreground removal effect in the 21cm map is severe.